The answer to what percentage of offices are unoccupied will varies depending on which of the following questions is being asked.

 The below graph details the percentage rate of unoccupied desks in traditional office based working environments.

-As the graph above shows, a typical desk occupancy rate is 73%, assuming the desk is used at least once per day.
-However, at any given time of day, the maximum number of desks occupied will be around 48% (at approximately 2:30pm).
-This differnce is caused because at any given time employees are out to lunch, using the washrooms, working in meeting rooms, or working in collaborative spaces.
+As the graph above shows, a typical desk occupancy rate is 73%, assuming the desk is used at least once per day; meaning that 27% of desks are unoccupied.
+However, at any given time of day, the maximum number of desks occupied will be around 48% (at approximately 2:30pm); meaning that up to 52% of desks may be unoccupied.
+This difference is caused because at any given time employees are out to lunch, using the washrooms, working in meeting rooms, or working in collaborative spaces.

-Hybrid working environments, which support hot desking, will typically see a higher occupancy rate as they can provision fewer desks per employee (referred to as a desk to person ratio).
-They make use of the 27% of space which is typically unoccupied and use it for additional collaborative spaces, or reduce the size of their organisational footprint through sub-leasing, or simply renegotiating tenancies to lease less space.
+Hybrid working environments, which support hot desking, will typically see a higher occupancy rate as they can make provisions for fewer desks per employee (referred to as a desk to person ratio).
+They make use of the 27% of space that is typically unoccupied - using it for additional collaborative spaces, to reduce the size of their organisational footprint through sub-leasing, or simply renegotiating tenancies to lease less space.

 To answer this question we need to understand the difference between the Gross Internal Area of a building and the Net Office Area of a building.
 The definitions for which can be found here.

 Typically a Net Office Area will make up 80-85% of the Gross Internal Area of a building.
-So the space "not used for work" will be approximately 15-20%.
+So the space "not used for work" will typically range from 15-20%.

 Exactly how much your unoccupied office space costs your business will depend on a variety of factors, including your rental payment, crowding, and usage patterns.
 Fortunately, we've built a calculator to help you estimate how much your unoccupied office space is costing.